NEWS FLASH: Another book for Christina of Markyate?

 Trotter, David, 2015.
 ‘Peut-on parler de judéo-anglo-normand?
 Textes anglo-normands en écriture hébraïque’, Médiévales 68: 25–34.

-The pre- Expulsion francophone literature of Christian formation in England up to 1290 and its continuations in the later Middle Ages fourteenth century are understudied in comparison with study of fourteenth and fifteenth century, but are freshly available in e.g. FRETS 5,6, 7 and FRETS OPS 1 [add in authors and titles and put in links to the entries in Index of Publications]
+The pre- Expulsion francophone literature of Christian formation in England up to 1290 and its continuations in the later Middle Ages fourteenth century are understudied in comparison with study of fourteenth and fifteenth century, but are freshly available in e.g. FRETS 5,6, 7 and FRETS OPS 1.

 French and Law